kasakun/Recoverable-Virtual-Memory/README.md

 ## Introduction
 The goal of this project is to realize lightweight recoverable virtual memory.

 The mechanism can be briefly concluded as follows.
 Each segment is associated with a log file.
 Before users write to external data segments, they first write to log files.
 The next time they map from external data segments to in-memory segments, log files will be truncated and any new updates will be reflected on external data segments.
 The data in external data segments will be brought into memory segments.
-In case a crash happens, memory can be recovered to the last committed state by reading committed log entries in log files.
+In case a crash happens, memory can be recovered to the last committed state using committed log entries in log files and data in external data segments.

 ## Functions